-ErtelAlsop offers many different grads of Diatomaceous Earth (DE) to accomodate our customers with their clarification needs.
+ErtelAlsop offers many different grades of Diatomaceous Earth (DE) to accommodate our customers with their clarification needs.
 Whether you need a bag or a pallet, ErtelAlsop can supply you with Standard DE, HyFlo DE, or ultra pure, acid washed Celpure.
 For more information please see below, or contact ErtelAlsop for more information.

 ErtelAlsop carries the following grades of Celpure Diatomaceous Earth: